Heaventools

 Signed Executable File Certificate Viewer

-PE Explorer examines the certificate and obtain the developer's public key from the certificate.
-Then PE Explorer decrypts the message digest with the public key, and the same hash algorithm that was used to create the message digest is run on the code again, to create a second message digest (Real File Hash).
-Then PE Explorer compares the second digest (Real File Hash) to the original (Signed File Hash).
-Additionally, it compares the Real Checksum to the value reported by the header (Link Checksum), since the file checksum field of the optional header can be modified without invalidating the Authenticode signature.
+PE Explorer performs a thorough verification process for the digital signature.
+It first examines the certificate and retrieves the developer's public key.
+Subsequently, the tool decrypts the message digest using this public key.
+The same hash algorithm employed to generate the initial message digest is reapplied to the code, resulting in a second message digest (Real File Hash).
+This second digest is then compared with the original one (Signed File Hash).
+Additionally, PE Explorer compares the Real Checksum to the value indicated in the header (Link Checksum), as the file checksum field in the optional header can be changed without invalidating the Authenticode signature.

-If the two digests match, the signature is valid, and you know that the code has not been altered since it was signed:
+If the two digests match, the signature is deemed valid, confirming that the code remains unaltered since being signed:

 signature is valid

-If the two digests (Signed File Hash and Real File Hash) don't match, you know that the code has been tampered with (eg: a virus or a hacker):
+If the two digests (Signed File Hash and Real File Hash) don't match, it indicates that the code has been altered or tampered with in some way.
+This could be due to the presence of a virus, unauthorized modifications by hackers, or other forms of unauthorized interference.
+The mismatch between the digests serves as a clear indication of the code's compromised integrity:

 Code has been tampered